whitep4nth3r/what-is-bem/README.md

 Let's take a look at the building blocks of BEM.

-### Block: a chunk of HTML that you want to scope styles to
+### Block: a chunk of HTML to which you want to scope styles

 ```css
 .block {